 Diseases of the nervous system

-At the beginning of all clinical studies of stem cells, was the determination of their ability to regenerate neurons.
+Stem Cells ability to regenerate neurons, sparked the intensive growth of clinical studies.
 Researchers at the Munich Ludwig-Maximilians University and the Max Planck Institute for Neuroscience have demonstrated that the use of differentiated stem cells is able to fully restore neural connections.
-Based on these studies, a drug for the treatment of multiple sclerosis was synthesized.
-This drug was approved by the FDA, USA.
+Based on these studies, a drug for the treatment of multiple sclerosis was synthesized witc the approval of the FDA, USA.
 These results are of great importance in the treatment of acquired diseases of the brain and spinal cord.

 Exhausted Ovary Syndrome

-Our Institute has been engaged in this area for more than 8 years.
+Our Institute has been engaged in the area of erectile dysfunction for more than 8 years.
 Our data on the treatment of severe erectile dysfunction are consistent with most of the leading European institutions that were presented at the conference of the European Association of Urology in London.
 The method we use is especially significant for men with erectile dysfunction as a result of surgical intervention for malignant and benign prostate neoplasms.